Grenadine Syrup

 More grenadine recipes

-For baking, you can use it to make a Shirley Temple cake or some grenadine whipped cream
+For baking, you can use it to make a Shirley Temple cake or some grenadine whipped cream.

 Grenadine is often used in Middle Eastern cooking as well, and it’s called pomegranate molasses.
-Try it in hibiscus hot sauce
+Try it in hibiscus hot sauce.

 Pouring a carbonated beverage into a glass filled with ice cubes over a red liquid, possibly making a mixed drink.

+You can make grenadine yourself with pomegranate juice, lemon juice and sugar.
 You could also use another fruity syrup, such as strawberry syrup, cherry syrup or raspberry syrup instead in most drink recipes.
+You could also use the syrup from a jar of maraschino cherries.

-— Did you make this recipe? —
+— tried this recipe? —

 A glass bottle filled with red liquid, accompanied by pomegranate seeds and a brass container.